-Fennell was also recognized for his courage and perseverance as a victim and survivor who brought the murderer of his brother to justice.
-Both individuals received the Special Courage Award, which recognizes individuals who have demonstrated extraordinary bravery in the aftermath of a crime or who performed a courageous act on behalf of a crime victim.
+Rooney was honored for his courageous testimony before the U.S. Senate Special Committee on Aging hearing on "Justice for All: Ending Elder Abuse, Neglect & Financial Exploitation" in March 2011.
+Rooney spoke about the emotional, verbal and financial abuse he received at the hands of his stepchildren.
+Rooney's Special Courage Award recognizes individuals who have demonstrated extraordinary bravery in the aftermath of a crime or who performed a courageous act on behalf of a crime victim.

-In addition to Dunkins and Fennell, Attorney General Holder recognized the efforts of eleven other recipients for their extraordinary efforts in the aftermath of a crime, as well as their professional efforts to better serve the needs of victims with disabilities; for assisting U.S. citizens victimized outside the United States; and for ensuring victims receive compensation and other services at the state and local level.
+In addition to the Hollywood icon, Attorney General Holder recognized the efforts of eleven other recipients for their extraordinary efforts in the aftermath of a crime, as well as their professional efforts to better serve the needs of victims with disabilities; for assisting U.S. citizens victimized outside the United States; and for ensuring victims receive compensation and other services at the state and local level.